 It is interesting to consider which Durban champions also became South African champions.
 Harry Duhan was club champion in 1907 and SA champion in 1910, but he moved about a lot, so we probably shouldn't count him.
-Then in 1935 we had Jack Archer, who was mentioned by Mervyn.
+Then in 1935 we had Jack Archer, who was mentioned by Mervyn in the article above.
 In 1977 the SA champion was Durban born and bred David Walker, who was living at the time in Cape Town.
-Finally, in 1987 the SA title was won by Charles de Villiers, who was then living in Durban (for a couple of years), after which he returned home to Cape Town.
+Finally, in 1987, the SA title was won by Charles de Villiers, then resident in Durban.
+Charles did not compete for the Durban title in 1987, and shortly afterwards he returned home to Cape Town.

 I have been unable to find a complete list of club presidents since the club was founded.

 Here is a more detailed article, with a list starting from

 1952 and some background information on our first president.
 You may be surprised to learn